- This post contains affiliate links. Read more here.

 - Increase the quality of your cat’s diet to improve digestion and the absorption of nutrients.

-- Feed your cat three to four smaller meals throughout the day instead of two larger meals.
+- Feed your picky cat three to four smaller meals throughout the day instead of two larger meals.

-12 Best Cat Foods for Weight Gain
+Check Out the Best Cat Foods for Weight Gain

 Here are our top picks for the best cat food for weight gain:

-This high-calorie wet food formula is made with 95% animal protein from chicken, turkey, and chicken liver with zero grains and no artificial additives.Buy Now on Amazon for $31.29
+This high-calorie wet food formula is made with 95 percent animal protein from chicken, turkey, and chicken liver, with zero grains and no artificial additives.

-Loaded with 40% protein and 20% fat, this grain-free dry food packs a whopping 486 calories per cup but is still grain-free for digestibility and full of natural meat flavor.Buy Now on Amazon for $36.99
+Loaded with 40 percent protein and 20 percent fat, this grain-free dry food packs a whopping 486 calories per cup but is still grain-free for digestibility and full of natural meat flavor.

-Made with real chicken, turkey, and chicken liver, this nutrient-dense canned food is rich in moisture and calories but gentle on your cat’s digestion.Buy Now on Amazon for $51.46
+Made with real chicken, turkey, and chicken liver, this nutrient-dense canned food is rich in moisture and calories but gentle on your cat’s digestion.

-Made with wholesome, natural ingredients like Wild Alaskan Pollock, this recipe provides 42% protein, 20% fat, and over 450 calories per cup.Buy Now on Amazon for $13.29
+Made with wholesome, natural ingredients like wild Alaskan pollock, this recipe provides 42 percent protein, 20 percent fat—and over 450 calories per cup.

-Available in several protein options, this canned food is high in calories, protein, and fat but completely free from artificial additives as well as corn, wheat, and soy.Buy Now on Amazon for $38.66
+Available in several protein options, this canned food is high in calories, protein, and fat but completely free from artificial additives as well as corn, wheat, and soy.

-Choosing a recipe for cats with food allergies can be tough, but this limited ingredient diet features real rabbit as the main ingredient and provides 35% protein and 19% fat.Buy Now on Amazon for $37.99
+Choosing a recipe for cats with food allergies can be tough, but this limited-ingredient diet features rabbit as the main ingredient and provides 35 percent protein and 19 percent fat.

-Featuring real New Zealand lamb as the primary ingredient, this nutrient-rich canned food recipe provides 45% protein and 18% fat with over 100 calories per 3-ounce can.Buy Now on Amazon for $69.36
+Featuring real New Zealand lamb as the primary ingredient, this nutrient-rich canned food recipe provides 45 percent protein and 18 percent fat with over 100 calories per 3-ounce can.

-Uniquely formulated to provide highly digestible protein from numerous animal sources, this recipe is also designed to increase metabolization and boost your cat’s appetite.Buy Now on Amazon for $42.29
+Uniquely formulated to provide highly digestible protein from numerous animal sources, this recipe is also designed to increase metabolization and boost your cat’s appetite.

-Designed specifically for senior cats, this grain-free recipe is packed with protein and calories to help your aging cat maintain a healthy body weight.Buy Now on Amazon for $35.99
+Designed specifically for senior cats, this grain-free recipe is packed with protein and calories to help your aging cat maintain a healthy body weight.

-If you want to increase the quality of your cat’s diet without increasing your budget, there are plenty of options out there.
+If you want to improve the quality of your cat’s diet without increasing your budget, there are plenty of options out there.
 Check out our guide to the healthiest cat foods that won’t break the bank.